braze-inc/braze-docs/_docs/_hidden/private_betas/tinyclues.md

 ### Step 5: Retrieve your Audience in Braze

-On the Braze platform, create a campaign or Canvas, and on the target audience step, select the Tinyclues cohort segment you just built.
+On the Braze platform, create a campaign or Canvas.
+On the target audience step, select the Tinyclues cohort segment you just built.

 ![Tinyclues][5]{: style="max-width:80%;"}

 ## Troubleshooting
 Are you having trouble finding the right cohort within the list?
-Verify the name in Tinyclues UI by clicking on the campaign and checking the "Export File Name".
+Verify the name in the Tinyclues UI by clicking on the campaign and checking the "Export File Name".

 ![Tinyclues][2]{: style="max-width:30%;"}